Privacy-Preserving Clustering of Unstructured Big Data for Cloud-Based Enterprise Search Solutions: Security Analysis

-An attacker could obtain a Trace regarding $V(Q')$.
-From that view, the attacker could only understand the importance of each search term from $Q'$.
-Similar to the previous consideration, the attacker is not able to reveal the search terms from $Q'$.
+An attacker could obtain a Trace regarding $V(Q^')$.
+From that view, the attacker could only understand the importance of each search term from $Q^'$ by analyzing the associated weights of the query terms.
+Similar to the previous consideration, the attacker is not able to reveal the search terms from $Q^'$.
+In spite of a minimally trusted computing base, an attacker may still intend to access the system through man-in-the-middle, either \emph{honest but compromised} or \emph{untrusted} cloud providers to attack the confidentiality of the user data.
+By any means, if the attacker successfully performs a man-in-the-middle attack, he/she can access the document list $V(I_c)$ resulting from searching $Q^'$ with Trace.
+At this point, the attacker may only obtain the documents' names with encrypted contents that are unreadable.

-Let us consider an extreme scenario where an attacker gets access to the user's key that is utilized for deterministic encryption.
-Theoretically, the attacker could build a dictionary considering all the clusters' tokens.
+There are methods (e.g., \cite{george2021structured}) that can be used to tackle frequency attacks when the searches and cluster updates are predictable.
+Theoretically, an attacker could build a dictionary considering all the clusters' tokens by performing frequency attack.
 Eventually, the attacker tries to build a clone document set $D'$ utilizing the dictionary.
-Although all of the tokens extracted from a particular document are sufficient to learn the topic of the document, it is not possible to unveil the whole document.
-Even if the attacker knows the trace, he/she cannot understand what exactly the retrieved encrypted document conveys.
-Moreover, attacks can occur in the communication between the edge and cloud tiers.
+Although all of the tokens extracted from a particular document are sufficient to learn the topic of the document, it is not possible to unveil the whole document as we do not use all of the keywords of the document set to build the encrypted index.
+Besides, we encrypt the whole document at once instead of word level encryption before outsourcing it to the cloud.
+This procedure ensures that even if the document set is compromised on the cloud tier, it is impossible to perform a dictionary attack.

+Even if the attacker knows the trace, he/she cannot understand what exactly the retrieved encrypted documents convey.
+Moreover, attacks can be occurred in the communication between the edge and cloud tiers.
 In this case, by monitoring the search process, an attacker could obtain the resultant document list for $Q'$.
 However, the attacker is not able to decrypt the documents, since they can be decrypted only when they are downloaded on the edge system.

-An attacker could also attempt to modify data (\eg tokens) in the clusters.
-However, this type of attacks could be detected, because the user would not be able to decrypt the modified tokens.
+An attacker could also attempt to modify data (\eg encrypted tokens and documents) in the clusters.
+Such attacks can potentially tamper with the integrity of user data.
+However, this type of attack could be detected, because neither the edge will be able to decrypt the modified tokens to form or update \emph{Abstracts}, nor the user will be able to decrypt the retrieved documents in the original plain-text form.
+This is because of applying symmetric encryption (\eg AES encryption) on the user’s data with keys managed by the user.
+Hence, in the event that the encrypted data are altered by an attacker, such data cannot be decrypted by the users' keys.
+Actually, protecting the user's key is crucial to restrain possible attacks.
+If the key is compromised, the system cannot detect the attacker and, therefore, both tokens and documents can be exposed.